microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

     ![Deploy to Azure](images/getacrserver.png)

-Since all the required azure components are now created, the Azure DevOps team project can be created.
+Now you have all the required azure components to follow this lab.

 ## Exercise 1: Configure Build and Release pipeline

-Make sure that you have created the AKS project in your Azure DevOps account through [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77372&Name=AKS) (as mentioned in pre-requisites).
+Make sure that you have created the AKS project in your Azure DevOps organization through [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77372&Name=AKS) (as mentioned in pre-requisites).
 We will manually map Azure resources such as AKS and Azure Container Registry to the build and release definitions.

 1. Select **Builds** section under the **Pipelines** hub and **Edit** the build definition **MyHealth.AKS.Build**.

    ![build](images/build.png)

-1. In **Run services** section, under the **Tasks** tab select your Azure subscription from **Azure subscription** dropdown.
+1. In **Run services** task, select your Azure subscription from **Azure subscription** dropdown.
 Click **Authorize**.

     ![azureendpoint](images/endpoint.png)